akka/akka-persistence-jdbc/README.md

 Bintray | [![Download](https://api.bintray.com/packages/dnvriend/maven/akka-persistence-jdbc/images/download.svg) ](https://bintray.com/dnvriend/maven/akka-persistence-jdbc/_latestVersion) | Latest Version on Bintray

 ## Slick Extensions Licensing Changing to Open Source
-The [Typesafe Slick Extensions](http://slick.typesafe.com/doc/3.1.1/extensions.html) have become [open source as of 1 februari 2016 as can read from the slick new website](http://slick.typesafe.com/news/2016/02/01/slick-extensions-licensing-change.html), this means that you can use akka-persistence-jdbc with no commercial license from Typesafe when used with `Oracle`, `IBM DB2` or
+The [Typesafe/Lightbend Slick Extensions](http://slick.typesafe.com/doc/3.1.1/extensions.html) have become [open source as of 1 februari 2016 as can read from the slick new website](http://slick.typesafe.com/news/2016/02/01/slick-extensions-licensing-change.html), this means that you can use akka-persistence-jdbc with no commercial license from Typesafe/Lightbend when used with `Oracle`, `IBM DB2` or
 `Microsoft SQL Server`.
-Thanks [Typesafe](https://www.typesafe.com/)!
+Thanks [Lightbend](http://www.lightbend.com/)!
 Of course you will neem a commercial license from your database vendor.

 Alternatively you can opt to use [Postgresql](http://www.postgresql.org/), which is the most advanced open source database